-As explained above, I am relying on your explicit consent to process your information in categories (g) to (o) above.
-You provided this consent when [you agreed that I would provide legal services/you asked me to provide a reference].
+As explained above, I am relying on your explicit consent to process your information in categories (g) to (k) above.
+You provided this consent when you agreed that I would provide legal services.

 You have the right to withdraw this consent at any time, but this will not affect the lawfulness of any processing activity I have carried out prior to you withdrawing your consent.
 However, where I also rely on other bases for processing your information, you may not be able to prevent processing of your data.
 For example, if you have asked me to work for you and I have spent time on your case, you may owe me money which I will be entitled to claim.